The Ledge

 You look like you're in another world.

-Her words echo through the room.
+Her words have a strange echo.
 He says nothing.

-Up until now they have had a very ordinary life.
-Now continuity lies across an uncrossable divide.
-He envisions yesterday's life beside him going on as expected, himself walking into their living room, brushing the events of the day off his back, relievingly joining her on the couch where they watch TV and discuss their weekend plans.
-Now he lags behind in the day's events and watches the life that should be move along out of sync.
-He contains two active states in a single location... unless, of course, the location is multi-layered.
-Then the shadow her is hanging somewhere as well.
+Up until this morning they have had a very ordinary life.
+Now continuity is broken by a barrier.
+He envisions yesterday's life going on beside him, himself walking into their living room, brushing off the days events, flopping beside her on the couch where they watch TV and discuss their weekend plans.
+Now he lags behind out of sync, stuck in the past's events and watching the life that should be move along in a parallel realm.
+He spans two active states in the same location... unless, of course, the location is multi-layered.
+Then the shadow her, the other him, are hanging around somewhere as well.
+He looks at her and hoarsely speaks.

 MAN 2